 The typical sales cycle for enterprise software is between 6-18 months, which means that ITDMs spend a lot of time researching various products, asking peers and colleagues for feedback, and reading analyst reports and articles in the media.
 Essentially, they are looking for validation and reinforcement of the decisions they are about to make.

-The IT decision-maker’s (ITDMs) buyer journey is critical for marketing leaders to understand, regardless of the industry.
+The buyer journey of the IT decision-makers (ITDMs) is critical for marketing leaders to understand, regardless of the industry.
 By gaining insights into this journey, strategies can be tailored to better resonate with ITDMs throughout all touchpoints.
 Here’s a thorough analysis of the eight essential ITDMs’ buyer journey stages.

 Awareness: At the beginning of their journey, ITDMs often experience challenges or opportunities that lead to recognizing a need.
 For example, they might seek new software, hardware, or services to address specific business objectives.
 Companies offering products or services in the IT space should prioritize crafting targeted messaging and timely content to position themselves as the go-to solution during this phase.